 Are you thinking about opening a business in Madison?
-The fist step is to talk with Jim Burnet, Assistant Business Administrator.
-Jim is here to support the businesses in town and to advocate on their behalf.
-It is also helpful to meet with Jim so he can help you fill out the various forms.
+The fist step is to talk with Lisa Ellis, Director of Business Development.
+Lisa is here to support the businesses in town and to advocate on their behalf.
+It is also helpful to meet with Lisa so she can help you fill out the various forms.

 Finding a Location